**These posts often contain affiliate links. Please see our disclosure policy for details.**

-Much like pine cones, I’m convinced acorns are one of those things often overlooked by everyone except curious kids and crafters.
+Much like pine cones for DIY projects, I'm convinced acorns are one of those things often overlooked by everyone except curious kids and crafters.
 Yet, if you are a DIY, decor, or craft enthusiast, you likely know the potential that acorns have for amping up fall decor, or becoming something amazing in a fun craft project.

-But before you can make anything with the beautiful acorns you pick up from the yard, you need to clean them.
+Before you can make anything with acorns you pick up from the yard, you need to clean them.
 Bugs (and dirt) love acorns, so you want to clean the acorns before you make or do anything with them.

 Here’s how to clean and preserve acorns for crafts after you pick them up off the ground outside.